-My first step is to think about what our family consumes on a regular basis.
+My next step is to think about what our family consumes on a regular basis.
 What veggies do I purchase every week at the store?
 Do I purchase certain frozen veggies and canned goods?
 Then, I think about what I need to grow to replace those items.

 For our family, we grow quite a huge variety.
 While I have listed just tomatoes, I grow, on average, five to seven different types of tomatoes.
 I grow over seven varieties of peppers.